Secondary schools and colleges

 - If accepted, you'll need permission from your school and a parent or guardian

 - This is not a residential placement, and most attendees either live locally or can stay with local relatives.
 You can apply regardless of where you live, but you'll have to arrange and pay for your own transport and/or accommodation - we can't reimburse these costs, and please note that there will only be staff supervision 10am - 4pm while you're on campus

 Note that this placement is based on the University's main Oxford Road campus, not at the Jodrell Bank Observatory in Cheshire.
 We regret that we're unable to consider applications from students in earlier years, or from students who will complete their A-level courses this year.
 We also can't offer placements or work shadowing on alternative dates.

-Sign up for email updates on the 2019 dates (likely to be early February and early July) by filling in this form.
+Sign up for email updates on the July 2019 dates by filling in this form.